-GENTLE ANNIS: The nature spirit and HAG controlling the southwesterly gales and winds in the Cromarty Firth.
-The firth is guarded against wind on the north and east by tall hills, but a gap allows sporadic and violent wind bursts to rush through, earning the fay a reputation for treachery.
+GENTLE ANNIS (GENTLE ANNIE): The nature spirit and Hag controlling the southwesterly gales and winds in the Cromarty Firth.
+The firth is guarded against the wind on the north and east by tall hills, but a gap allows sporadic and violent wind bursts to rush through, earning the fay a reputation for treachery.
 It is thought that this might be another manifestation of the Cailleach or Carlin.

 GHILLIE DHU: In Scottish folklore the Ghillie Dhu or Gille Dubh was a solitary male faerie.
 He was kindly and reticent yet sometimes wild in character but had a gentle devotion to children.
 Dark haired and clothed in leaves and moss, he lived in a birch wood within the Gairloch and Loch a Druing area of the north-west highlands of Scotland.

 GROGAN (GRUAGACH): A Highland brownie who helped around the farm.

 HABETROT: A border faery associated with spinning wool.

 KELPIE: Kelpies are the most common water spirits in Scottish folklore and they can live both in water as well as on land.
 These malevolent shape-shifting creatures often appear in legends as strong and beautiful black horses which live in the deep pools of rivers and streams in Scotland.
 Kelpies are known for preying on the humans they encounter.
 The hooves of the kelpie are thought to be reversed to those of a regular horse.
 In Aberdeenshire, the kelpie allegedly has a mane of serpents, while the kelpie of River Spey was known to be white and capable of singing.